ESloman/bsebot/docs/overview.md

 The BSEBot works and interacts with Discord by listening for events.
 Everything that happens in Discord (like a message being sent, someone reacting to something, creating a channel, using a slash command, etc) is an event.
 We can add 'event listeners' to handle particular events - the `pycord` framework will then invoke our code when it receives an event of that type.
 The code uses coroutines and an asynchronous framework that allows it to process multiple things (like events) simultaneously.

-Similarly, within the code (and using the `pycord` framework), we can register the Slash Commands (and other Application Commands - but on to that later) and then when one of our commands is invoked by a user - the framework will invoke the code that we designated as it's callback.
+Similarly, within the code (and using the `pycord` framework), we can register the Slash Commands (and other Application Commands - but more on to that later) and then when one of our commands is invoked by a user - the framework will invoke the code that we designated as it's callback.

 The [pycord reference on discord events can be found here](https://guide.pycord.dev/interactions/application-commands/slash-commands/).
 This lists all the supported events in the framework.
 The events listed are vast and there's lots of different things that we can use to trigger code.